• Home

 My travels have taken me to some amazing old cities, but there are many more I’d love to see.
 You can bet I’ll be adding them to this collection in the future.

-My first old door photos were shot when I had the privilege of visiting the medieval city center of Krakow, Poland.
+My obsession with European old doors began when I had the privilege of visiting the medieval Market Square in Krakow, Poland.
 Krakow is a city you don’t often hear about, but also don’t want to miss.
-It has the largest medieval market square in Europe with historical houses, palaces, and churches and is a UNESCO World Heritage site.
+It has the largest market square in Europe with historical houses, palaces, and churches, and is a UNESCO World Heritage site.
 The city is one of the few in Poland that wasn’t destroyed during WWII.

 Krakow